 How to hike Caoling Historic Trail

-Like I mentioned already, there are two ways to hike Caoling Historic Trail.
-It is more of a preference of how you want to end the day.
+As I mentioned, there are two ways to hike Caoling Historic Trail.
+It is more of a preference for how you want to end the day.

 I prefer hiking from south to north because it allows you to visit a beach at the end of your day hike, which is what I did and what I recommend.

-And if you are not sure, follow the crowd because almost everyone arriving at Dali Station is there because of the hiking trail.
+And if you are not sure, follow the crowd because almost everyone arriving at Dali Station is there because of the Caoling trail.

-Along the trail, you will see this type of map.
-It is a detailed map of the whole trail with some travel and time information.
+Along the trail, you will see a detailed map of the whole trail with some travel and time information (see below).

 Initially, the Caoling trail is pretty steep.
 There is a road that zig-zags up the mountain (seen in Google Maps).
 But you don’t have to walk up that way.
-There is a set of stairs that cuts through the middle of the zig-zag but it goes straight up the mountain.
-The stairs look similar to photo above.
+Walk up the set of stairs cuts through the middle of the zig-zagged road, but it goes straight up the mountain.
+The stairs look similar to the photo below.

-According to my map that I got at the visitor centre, this building is a maintenance and management office.
+According to the paper map, this building is a maintenance and management office.
 It looks more like a small cafe serving Taiwanese food.
 And it has bathroom facilities here.

-In the brochure, it says to bring your own food and drinks as there are no options along Caoling trail.
-Perhaps the cafe is new and all the publications have not been updated yet because there is certainly a busy little cafe.
+The brochure says to bring your own food and drinks as there are no options along the Caoling trail.
+Perhaps the cafe is new, and the publications have not been updated yet because there is a busy little cafe.

-It’s actually good to have food options, especially when the food looks pretty good here.
-They serve Taiwanese snacks, tea eggs, juice, coffee and tea, of course.
+It’s good to have food options, especially when it looks pretty good here.
+They serve Taiwanese snacks, tea eggs, juice, coffee and tea.
 And they are all reasonably priced.

 Here are more photos of the Caoling path between the cafe and the top of the mountain.

-The entire path is paved and some parts are even shaded by trees.
-But for the most part, it is exposed to sun.
+The entire path is paved, and trees even shade some parts.
+But for the most part, it is exposed to the sun.
 Make sure to have sun protection while you are hiking.

 As you hike along the path, the left side of the trail opens up.
-And you’ll begin to see the east coast, the ocean and Guishan Island (Turtle Island).
-This is the first glimpse of Taiwan’s northeast coast.
+And you’ll begin to see the east coast, the Pacific Ocean and Guishan Island (Turtle Island).
+This is your first glimpse of Taiwan’s northeast coast.